BlingCorp/bling/docs/module/wall.md

 * a function that sets a wallpaper
 * everything gears.wallpaper functions can manage (cairo surface, cairo pattern string)
 * a list containing any of the elements above

+To set up for multiple screens, two possible methods are:
+* Call the `setup` function for each screen, passing the appropriate configuration and `screen` arg
+* Call the `setup` function once, passing an array of screens as the `screens` arg.
+This applies the same configuration to all screens

 ```lua
 -- This is a valid wallpaper definition